Lemoncode/node-training/01 Modules/01 File module/README.md

 # 01 File module

-In this sample we are going to
+In this sample we are going to learn how to create a custom module and export it to be used in other file using `CommonJS modules`.

 Summary steps: